rajtoshranjan/SF-Movies/README.md

 # SF Movies

 SF Movies is a full stack web application which shows the shooting location of a movie in San Francisco.
-I used data from <a href="https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am">DataSF: Film Locations.</a>
+I used data from <a target="_blank" href="https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am">DataSF: Film Locations.</a>

 #### this application Includes